reinteractive-open/installfest_guides/source/guides/installfest/adding_authentication.md

 A user table isn't much use without a user, so let's create one now.

 First, make sure your server is running.
+If your server is already running, restart it so that the new configuration is loaded.

 Then, navigate to [http://localhost:3000/users/sign_up](http://localhost:3000/users/sign_up) and create a user account.